luigi311/gtk_hacks/firefox/README.md

 # Usage

 ##

+Run both build-*.sh scripts so it compiles the two bins that are needed.

+##

 Open terminal with all the enviornment so it cant be a ssh terminal, you can open `screen` in a terminal on the phone and then ssh in and do `screen -x` to attach to it